 - Update social media sites with any upcoming events or news.

 - Coordination with Directors of Athletics and Achievement is expected.

 Section 15: ASB Director of Student/Staff Relations:

 The ASB Director of Staff Relations shall have the duty and power to:

 - Publicize school functions and activities to staff in a creative way.

-- In charge of coordinating all communication both with staff including but not limited to fliers, press releases, reader boards.
+- In charge of coordinating all communication both with staff including but not limited to fliers and reader boards.